wenlongzhao094/wenlongzhao094.github.io/_pages/about.md

 representations, where volumes have calibrated probability interpretations, and its learning and inference algorithms.
-On the second topic, I explore energy-based models as trainable objective functions for feedforward prediction networks to improve statistical efficiency and performance of feedforward networks while avoiding expensive gradient-based-inference in many energy-based methods.
+On the second topic, I explore energy-based models as trainable objective functions for feedforward prediction networks to improve statistical efficiency and performance of feedforward networks while avoiding expensive gradient-based-inference in existing energy-based methods.

 I am enthusiastic about building systems.
 I have enjoyed collaboration with the UMass NLP Lab on developing an authoring assistant that generates texts according to intent guidance, and